 • We can introduce you to, as well as instruct on your behalf, the right surveyor with plenty of enfranchisement experience who will make sure you get the right valuation of your proposed freehold purchase.

 • We can draft your Initial Notice that we will then serve on your landlord to start the formal enfranchisement process

 • We will respond on your behalf to your freeholders Counter Notice (or their failure to produce a Counter Notice) and work with your surveyor if necessary to negotiate on the premium you will need to pay for the freehold

-• If necessary, we can represent you at the First Tier property Tribunal if you have difficulties getting your freeholder to cooperate or agree on a reasonable premium for the freehold
+• If necessary, we can represent you at the First Tier Property Tribunal if you have difficulties getting your freeholder to cooperate or agree on a reasonable premium for the freehold

-Collective enfranchisement – are you eligible?
+Collective enfranchisement – am I eligible?

 The first step is whether or not you are eligible to purchase the freehold of your block.

 - Do you have what is known as a long lease – that is, a lease that was initially granted for more than 21 years.?

 - How many flats do you own – you are also not allowed to own any more than three flats in the building – if you do, you won’t qualify under the rules of leasehold enfranchisement.